Jackson Pollock: Relationship with Lee Krasner

 Krasner's influence on her husband's art was something critics began to reassess by the latter half of the 1960s due to the rise of feminism at the time.
 Her extensive knowledge and training in modern art and techniques helped her bring Pollock up to date with what contemporary art should be.
 Krasner is often considered to have tutored her husband in the tenets of modernistic painting.
 Pollock was then able to change his style to fit a more organized and cosmopolitan genre of modern art, and Krasner became the one judge he could trust.
-At the beginning of the two artists' marriage, Pollock would trust his peers' opinions on what did or did not work in his pieces.
+At the beginning of the two artists' marriage, Pollock would trust his peers' opinions on what worked or did not work in his pieces.
 Krasner was also responsible for introducing Pollock to many collectors, critics, and artists, including Herbert Matter, who would help further his career as an emerging artist.
 Art dealer John Bernard Myers once said "there would never have been a Jackson Pollock without a Lee Pollock", whereas fellow painter Fritz Bultman referred to Pollock as Krasner's "creation, her Frankenstein", both men recognizing the immense influence Krasner had on Pollock's career.

 Pollock's influence on his wife's artwork is often discussed by art historians.
 Many people thought Krasner began to reproduce and reinterpret her husband's chaotic paint splatters in her own work.
 There are several accounts where Krasner intended to use her own intuition as a way to move towards Pollock's I am nature technique in order to reproduce nature in her art.